 If you really can’t let it go – or it’s really bad – we can audit your business profiles to discover why your reviews are disappearing.

-Have you lost reviews on your Google My Business page?
+Have you lost reviews on your Google Business Profile page?

 Tell us about your experience in the comments section below.